AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

 ### Task 3: Add the Dataset to Your Pipeline Canvas

+In this task, you will add the training dataset to your pipeline canvas and use the Split Data component to divide it into training and testing sets.
+This prepares your data for model training and evaluation by reserving a portion for validation.

 1. From the left panel, drag your **Train_Test_Validation_Dataset** dataset onto the canvas.

    ![](../images/n56c11.png)